The Girr format for universal IR Commands and remotes.

-There are four different possible high-level element in the format: remotes, remote, commandSets, and commands.
-All can be the root element of a conforming Girr document, although all software may not handle all of them.
-(Our supporting library only supports remotes as root element.)
-Basically, the element remotes contains one or more remotes, each containing one or more commandSets, each containing either other commandSets and/or commands.
+There are four different possible root element types in the format: remotes, remote, commandSets, and commands.
+All can be the root element of a conforming Girr document, although some software may not handle all of them.
+(The previous versions of our supporting library only supported remotes as root element.)
+Basically, the element remotes contains one or more remotes, each containing one or more commandSets, each containing a number of commands.

 This element models a command, consisting essentially of a name and an IR signal, in one or several different representations.
 Names can consist of any printable characters including white space, and carries a priori no semantics.